Crack the Sky: 1970s

 In 2015, their debut album was ranked number 47 in the Rolling Stone list of "50 Greatest Prog Rock Albums of All Time".

 Animal Notes, the band's second album, was intended originally as a rock opera about the Royal Canadian Mounted Police, but in production, the concept was reduced to only one song, "Rangers at Midnight".
 Like the band's debut release, it too was critically acclaimed, reaching number 142 on the Billboard 200 album chart, performing better than their first album.
 This time, the high concept and lack of "radio singles", due to the band's disdain for commercial music, contributed to lack of sales.
 The song "We Want Mine" was a slam at Lifesong Records for royalty withholdings.

 By this time, Crack the Sky had finished two cross-country tours and had opened for Styx, Supertramp, Rush, Foreigner, Electric Light Orchestra, Yes, ZZ Top, Kansas, Edgar Winter, Frank Zappa, and Boston.

 As a result of a breakdown in communications with the band's record label, and a divergence in creative approaches to the music, Palumbo left the band in 1977 to pursue a solo career.
 The remaining band members, with new vocalist Gary Lee Chappell, Philadelphia guitarist Barry Siegfried, and Pittsburgh keyboardist Vince DePaul, released Safety in Numbers in 1978.
 Safety in Numbers reached 126 on the Billboard 200 album chart, their highest-charting album.
 Promoting Safety in Numbers, Crack the Sky opened for Heart's 1978 Dog and Butterfly tour.
 Later that year, the band released an album of live concert performances, Live Sky.

-Due to ongoing contractual difficulties with Lifesong, members of Crack the Sky agreed they had no other choice but to disband.
-Following the band's dissolution, Classic Crack, a greatest hits compilation, was released by Lifesong in 1980.
+Due to ongoing contractual difficulties with Lifesong, members of Crack the Sky agreed they had no choice but to disband.
+Following the band's dissolution, Classic Crack, a greatest-hits compilation, was released by Lifesong in 1980.